grafana/google-sheets-datasource/docs/sources/query-editor/_index.md

   1. Select the cells that you want to include.
   1. Right-click one of the cells and choose **Get link to this range**.
    The link is copied to your clipboard.
-{{< figure alt="Google Sheets spreadsheet with selected cells and the right click menu open" src="/media/docs/plugins/google-sheets-query-editor-3.png" >}}
+{{< figure alt="Google Sheets spreadsheet with selected cells and the right click menu open" src="/media/docs/plugins/google-sheets-query-editor-3.png" caption="Google Sheets spreadsheet with selected cells and the right click menu open" >}}

 - Select a spreadsheet from the dropdown.